Radhaa Ki Betiyaan Kuch Kar Dikhayengi: Plot

-The show narrates the story of a widow Radha, and her three capable daughters - Rohini (Meethi) who is righteous and sensible, Ragini (Ginni) who is bold and energetic, and Ruchi (Chhutki) who is meek and timid.
+The show narrates the story of a widow Radha, and her three capable daughters - righteous and sensible Rohini (Meethi), bold and energetic Ragini (Ginni), and shy Ruchi (Chhutki) - who migrate to Mumbai from Meerut.
 The sisters are unlike each other and aspire for different careers but support each other through life.

-The family comes to Mumbai, after a troubled phase in Meerut, and stay at Radha's friend Shefali's house.
 Rohini wants to be a fashion designer, Ragini wants to pursue modelling, and Ruchi wants to be an astronaut.
 They struggle to find their place in the big city of Mumbai.

 Rohini finds herself constantly put down by her competitive colleague, even though her choices and ideas are better.
 Ragini lies about her financial status in her college to fit in, and is busted.
 Ruchi fails to get into college because of her quiet nature, but is helped by her friend Adi.

-When their mother sells her jewellery to get a nice gift for a relative's wedding, the sisters enroll themselves in a dance competition, win it, and repurchase the jewellery.
+When their mother sells her jewelry to get a nice gift for a relative's wedding, the sisters enroll themselves in a dance competition, win it, and repurchase the jewelry.
 They also save the Roshan Villa, where they live, from auctioning away.
 As their previous acquaintances return, the sisters find it difficult to deal with their problems but manage to win through in the end.